hailelagi/hailelagi.com/content/readme.md

 now [hellicarrier](https://helicarrier.studio/).
 Before that, I went off to get a degree in chemical engineering, and I learned I like writing code a lot more than solving differential equations.

 I primarily write [elixir](https://elixir-lang.org/) these days and I used to write a fair bit of ruby, javascript and some go.
-I've recently been experimenting with rust but primarily focused on getting my first principle fundamentals down.
+I've recently been experimenting with [rust](https://www.rust-lang.org/).

 I'm currently exploring:
  - [building with rust and elixir](./hacks/wip)